tsanket8329/DSA-Practise/README.md

 Expected Approach

 Scan the string from left to right.
 Whenever you find the substring "010", increment the answer and change the last '0' to '1' (or skip ahead by 3 positions).
 This greedy approach gives the minimum number of changes in O(n) time.
+### HACKERRANK 108: THE MINION GAME
+The Minion Game (HackerRank)

+Problem Statement

+Kevin and Stuart want to play The Minion Game.

+Game Rules
+Both players are given the same string S.
+Both players have to make substrings using the letters of the string S.
+Stuart has to make words starting with consonants.
+Kevin has to make words starting with vowels (A, E, I, O, U).
+The game ends when both players have made all possible substrings.
+Scoring

+A player gets +1 point for each occurrence of the substring in the string.

+For example:

+S = BANANA

+Kevin's vowel-beginning substring:

+ANA

+ANA appears 2 times in BANANA, so Kevin gets 2 points.

+Your task is to determine the winner of the game and print their score.

+Function Description

+Complete the function:

+def minion_game(string):

+Parameter

+string: The input string consisting of uppercase English letters.

+Output
+Print:

+"Kevin <score>" if Kevin wins.
+"Stuart <score>" if Stuart wins.
+"Draw" if both scores are equal.
+Input Format

+A single line containing the string S.

+Constraints
+1 ≤ len(S) ≤ 10^6
+S contains only uppercase English letters (A-Z).
+Sample Input
+BANANA
+Sample Output
+Stuart 12